mpano/mpano/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mpano&label=Profile%20views&color=0e75b6&style=flat" alt="mpano" /> </p>

 I am mpano, a Backend Software Engineer with a passion for problem-solving and utilizing programming languages to build robust and efficient applications.
 I place a strong emphasis on user experience and adhere to project specifications.
 I am a fast learner and have a proven ability to quickly pick up new skills and technologies.
 I am continuously driven to improve my skills and stay current in the industry.
-I thrive in challenging environments and have a strong attention to detail, ensuring that the final product is of the highest quality.
+I thrive in challenging environments and have strong attention to detail, ensuring that the final product is of the highest quality.
 My strong work ethic and motivation make me a reliable team member.

 <div align="center">
 	<i>"The beauty of learning is that no one can take it away from you."</i>